-For these capital gains, physical persons would still be able to opt for a progressive income tax schedule (45% incremental rate).
-In this situation, deductions based on the holding period would be applicable.
-Capital gains would also be subject to social security contributions of 17.2% (of which 6.8% would be deductible from the CSG social security contribution tax).
+However, for these dividends individuals are able to opt for a progressive income tax schedule (45% incremental rate), with no 40% deduction.
+The dividends are also subject to social security contributions of 17.2% (of which 6.8% are deductible from the income tax base).